metabase/metabase/docs/questions/query-builder/introduction.md

 ![Metabase query builder](../images/notebook-editor.png)

-This is the query builder's notebook editor.
+This is the query builder's editor.
 It has three default steps.

 - [Picking data](#picking-data)
 - [Filtering](#filtering)